-- 1. Bachelor's degree from an accredited college or university, with a science and cumulative G.P.A. of greater than 3.00 on a 4.0 scale - 2.
+- 1. Bachelor's degree from an accredited college or university, with a science and cumulative G.P.A. of greater than 3.0 on a 4.0 scale - 2.
 Graduate Aptitude Test Scores: All applicants must submit an official copy of their graduate aptitude test scores as part of their application.
-Examples of these aptitude tests include the Graduate Records Examination (GRE) or the Medical College Admissions Test (MCAT) developed and administered by the Educational Testing Service (ETS).
-(Note: Beginning with the 2011 entering class, all applicants who are also interested in applying to the College of Osteopathic Medicine must take the MCAT.) - 3.
+Examples of these aptitude tests include the Graduate Records Examination (GRE) or the Medical College Admissions Test (MCAT) developed and administered by the

+- Educational Testing Service (ETS).
+All applicants who are also interested in applying to the College of Osteopathic Medicine must take the MCAT. - 3.
 Two letters of recommendation, preferably an academic recommendation that attests to the applicant's ability to perform in a graduate college setting.